After writing about Yolande de Dreux a few weeks back, I became intrigued with the story of her grandson, John de Montfort.

 John was the only son of John, count of Montfort, and Joan of Flanders.
 He was probably born in November or December of 1339.
 His great-grandmother was Beatrice of England, a daughter of Henry III, who was the mother of his grandfather, Arthur, duke of Brittany.
 John is first mention in 1341 when his childless uncle, John III, duke of Brittany, provided him with 20,000 livres from his patrimony.
 However, when the duke died on 30 April 1341, the duchy was thrown into turmoil.
 Civil war erupted when John’s father and uncle-by-marriage, Charles de Blois, both laid claim to the duchy.

 John de Montfort the elder was the son of Arthur, duke of Brittany, by his 2nd wife, Yolande.
-Charles de Blois was married to Jeanne de Penthièvre, daughter of Arthur’s 2nd son by his 1st wife; Guy of Brittany.
+Charles de Blois was married to Jeanne de Penthièvre, daughter of Arthur’s second son by his first wife; Guy of Brittany.
 The bitter conflict was to be absorbed into the much greater struggle, between France and England, that became known as the Hundred Years’ War.
 Edward III of England supported young John’s father, while Philip VI of France backed Charles de Blois.

 In November 1341 John’s father was captured and it was up to his mother to assume the de Montfort cause.
 Edward III sent troops to secure various strongholds, but by late 1342, after an unproductive campaign, he had minimised his military involvement, leaving a lieutenant in charge as he headed back to England, accompanied by John, who was about 3 years old at the time, his mother and his sister, Joan.